sciris/sciris_paper/paper.md

 ```

 ## Plotting
-Numerous shortcuts for customizing and prettifying plots are available in Sciris; several commonly used features are illustrated below, with the results shown in \autoref{fig:plotting-example}:
+Numerous shortcuts for customizing and prettifying plots are available in Sciris.
+Several commonly used features are illustrated below, with the results shown in \autoref{fig:plotting-example}:

 ```Python
 > sc.options(font='Garamond') # Set custom font